nukleros/operator-builder/docs/workload-collection-tutorial/workload-collection-tutorial.md

 git init
 ```

-Create a config directory and add the WorkloadCollcetion config.
+Create a config directory and add the WorkloadCollection config.

 ```bash
 mkdir .operator-builder